canonical/dns-operators/docs/explanation/security.md

 ### dns-policy

-`dns-policy` is using a Django application under the hood for its API and web interface.
+`dns-policy` uses a Django application under the hood for its API and web interface.
 As such, it can be configured following some of Django's configurations.
 - **debug**: Puts the application in [debug mode](https://docs.djangoproject.com/en/stable/ref/settings/#std-setting-DEBUG).
 - **allowed-hosts**: Configures the [hosts allowed](https://docs.djangoproject.com/en/stable/ref/settings/#std-setting-ALLOWED_HOSTS) to reach the API and web interface of the application.